hyperflow

 Use this fallback for every required clarification or structural gate: Amplify handoff, Spec chain mode, Spec brainstorming questions, Scope ambiguity questions, Dispatch audit/deploy gates, Audit fix gate, Deploy commit-inclusion and push gates, and any security/irreversibility escalation.
 It is still banned to ask invented confirmation questions such as "should I proceed?".

-gpt-5.4in fast mode. - Resolve thinking reasoning by task/profile:
+- Resolve reasoning effort by task/profile:

 Core Rules